gorhill/uBlock/README.md

 _EasyList_, _Peter Lowe's Adservers_, _EasyPrivacy_ and _Malware domains_ are enabled by default when you install µBlock.
 Many more lists are readily available to block trackers, analytics, and more.
 Hosts files are also supported.

 Once you install µBlock, you may easily un-select any of the pre-selected filter lists if you think µBlock blocks too much.
-For reference, Adblock Plus installs with only _EasyList_ selected by default.
+For reference, Adblock Plus installs with only _EasyList_ enabled by default.

 ## Performance